Add your custom HTML here

 Our recent news and parish notices.
 Keep in touch with our most up-to-date news items

 If you would like to join it is only £5 a month which needs to be paid at the beginning of every month.
 The more members we have, the bigger the prize and more money going back into our church.
-Winners are on the Notice Boards.
-200 Club April Winners: A. Duffy, L. Lewis, M. Molloy and P. Timlin.
+200 Club May Winners: Maora Dixon, Graham Stott, Anne McCormick and Mark Howells.
 Winners Envelopes are ready for collection in the Sacristy.
-Unclaimed 200 Club Winnings: Nora Horan & Graham Lynn and C. McFadden.
-Please pick up Winnings from the sacristy.
+Unclaimed 200 Club Winnings: Nora Horan, M. Molloy and P. Timlin Please pick up Winnings from the sacristy.

 By Webmaster May 30, 2026